ThomasBaudeau/sgENERATE/README.md

 Simply run `sgENERATE` from the command line to both simulate an ARTIC sgRNA dataset and execute a benchmark between currently available tools (periscope and periscope_multi).

-To only simulate data, execute `sgENERATE --compare False`
+To only simulate data, execute `sgENERATE --no-compare`

  ### sgENERATE parameters